The Brave Little Toaster Goes to Mars

 The Brave Little Toaster Goes to Mars is a 1998 American animated direct-to-video musical film based on the 1988 novella of the same name by Thomas M. Disch.
-It is the sequel to The Brave Little Toaster to the Rescue (1997), as well as the third and final installment in The Brave Little Toaster film series.
+It is the sequel to The Brave Little Toaster 2 the Rescue (1997), as well as the third and final installment in The Brave Little Toaster film series.
 The film was released direct-to-video on May 19, 1998, in the United States by Walt Disney Home Video.
 In the film, the five appliances of their Master head off on a trip to the red planet Mars after finding out that his infant son was sent there.

-It featured the last screen performances of actors DeForest Kelley, Paddi Edwards, Thurl Ravenscroft, and Carol Channing, who died in 1999 (both Kelley and Edwards), 2005, and 2019, respectively.
+It featured the last screen performances of actors DeForest Kelley, Thurl Ravenscroft, and Carol Channing, who died in 1999 (Kelley), 2005 (Ravenscroft), and 2019 (Channing), respectively.